RufusJWB/PasswordResetDocs/README.md

 The build output (`vendor/docs-theme/mkdocs_siemens/`) is **committed**, so neither CI nor a normal local build needs Node.js, Yarn, or access to the Siemens npm registry.

-Earlier revisions pulled the theme as a wheel from the Siemens internal GitLab PyPI index (`code.siemens.com/api/v4/projects/64538/packages/pypi/simple/`, `authenticate = "always"`).
-That worked on Siemens runners but not on GitHub-hosted ones, which is why the vendored copy exists.

 ## Building locally

 ```bash